 Once you have entered all the data, you will immediately receive a report and results on your computer or smartphone.
 This includes the church’s carbon footprint in CO2e (carbon dioxide equivalent) and how this has changed in recent years.
 Be sure to still press ‘submit’ for your entry to be finalised and submitted!

-Energy Footprint Tool Training Sessions
+Energy Footprint Tool Drop in Sessions